 If you find that you have been involved in a car accident and the police report is contradictory to your case, a Louisiana car accident attorney can help.
 If the report puts you at fault incorrectly, you have a reason to be concerned and should seek legal counsel.
 The police report may also indicate that you are not injured, when in fact, you are.
 This is when medical professionals are used.
 You may not have left the scene in an ambulance, but saw a medical professional afterward for injury needs.

 Overall, the police report is not the last word when it comes to a New Orleans car accident case.
 It is an important piece of evidence and will be considered during any case.

 What if the police did not come to the scene of the accident?

 If you were in an automobile accident and the police did not come to the scene, you can still collect valuable information on your own that can be useful in the event that you or the other party decide to file an insurance claim.

 Interview witnesses who saw the accident and collect their contact information so they can be reached at a later date.
 Take photos of the accident scene, including the location of the incident, damages, and injuries.
 As soon as possible after the accident, go to the police station and file a police report.
 The longer you wait, the more difficult it will be to prove negligence in your claim.

 Any time you are involved in an automobile accident, it is recommended that you call the police immediately so that there is a written report of the car crash.
 If the police do not come to the scene, it is your responsibility to collect the information that you will need to establish liability in an insurance or personal injury claim.

-Protect yourself after a car accident by contacting one of our Louisiana automobile accident attorneys at Cueria Law Firm.
-Even if you do not have a police report, call our office today to consult with our expert auto accident attorneys who will help you understand your rights after your car accident.
+Protect yourself after a car accident by contacting one of our New Orleans car accident attorneys at Cueria Law Firm.
+Even if you do not have a police report, call our office today to consult with our expert auto accident lawyers who will help you understand your rights after your car accident.